BLACK FRIDAY

 User interface design (UI design) refers to the visual elements of a product or digital experience.

-In essence, it’s the translation of a brand’s vision into a product or piece of software.
-The look and feel of a product.
 The most common UIs are on the phone, computer, or tablet you’re using right now; at the ATM where you take out cash; and in your car.

 User Journey